MyStatLab digital direct access study documents student success at Miami University, Ohio

 Lynette Hudiburgh, Course Coordinator and Lecturer

 Miami University is an Ohio public university.
 Its main campus is located in Oxford, Ohio, about thirty-five miles north of Cincinnati, with four additional regional locations in Hamilton, Middletown, West Chester, and the European Center in Luxembourg.
 The Oxford campus enrolls approximately 16,000 undergraduate students and 2,500 graduate students, while the regional campuses in Ohio boast a combined enrollment of 5,000 students.
-40.1% of students are state residents, with freshman enrollment including representation from nearly all 50 states.
-77.6% of students are White, 3.5% are Hispanic, 4.1% are Black, and 2% are Asian.
-9.6% of students are non-residents originating from more than 50 countries.
+40.1 percent of students are state residents, with freshman enrollment including representation from nearly all 50 states.
+77.6 percent of students are White, 3.5 percent are Hispanic, 4.1 percent are Black, and 2 percent are Asian.
+9.6 percent of students are non-residents originating from more than 50 countries.
 The Department of Statistics offers courses at the Oxford, Middletown, and Hamilton campuses.
-Over 60% of students enrolled in the introductory statistics course are Oxford students.
+Over 60 percent of students enrolled in the introductory statistics course are Oxford students.

 Challenges and Goals

-Miami University’s Department of Statistics has been a long-time user of MyStatLabTM—Pearson’s online homework, tutorial, and assessment application—for its introductory algebra-based statistics course (STA 261) and has been satisfied with the program overall.
+Miami University’s Department of Statistics has been a long-time user of MyLab™ Statistics — Pearson’s online homework, tutorial, and assessment application—for its introductory algebra-based statistics course (STA 261) and has been satisfied with the program overall.
 However, they sought to facilitate student access by eliminating the need to wait for financial aid approval to purchase course materials, streamline the enrollment process and eliminate student difficulty with access codes.
-At the same time, they were interested in integrating MyStatLab with Canvas, their learning management system (LMS).
-Digital direct access to MyStatLab via MyLabsPlus offered several advantages: all students gain immediate access to course materials via the university LMS on or before the first day of class; access codes are eliminated; and students benefit from a 13% discount on course material.
+At the same time, they were interested in integrating MyLab with Canvas, their learning management system (LMS).
+Inclusive Access to MyLab via MyLabsPlus offered several advantages: all students gain immediate access to course materials via the university LMS on or before the first day of class; access codes are eliminated; and students benefit from a 13 percent discount on course material.

-The University implemented digital direct access (DDA) to MyStatLab on all three campuses in Fall 2014.
+The University implemented Inclusive Access to MyLab Statistics on all three campuses in Fall 2014.
 The previous year, faculty piloted the model in a few sections of the course.
-At the Oxford campus, which had been using a Pearson text previously but transitioned to a different Pearson text, Agresti and Franklin’s The Art and Science of Learning from Data during Fall 2014, MyStatLab was integrated into the LMS immediately.
-The Hamilton campus transitioned from a different Pearson text and also adopted Agresti and Franklin during the move to digital direct access, enabling LMS integration from the start as well.
+At the Oxford campus, which had been using a Pearson text previously but transitioned to a different Pearson text, Agresti and Franklin’s The Art and Science of Learning from Data during Fall 2014, MyLab was integrated into the LMS immediately.
+The Hamilton campus transitioned from a different Pearson text and also adopted Agresti and Franklin during the move to Inclusive Access, enabling LMS integration from the start as well.
 At the Middletown campus, instructors continued using their original Pearson text during the 2014–2015 academic year and only transitioned to Agresti and Franklin during the 2015–2016 academic year.
-This required students to redeem an access code when registering for the course during the 2014–2015 school year, and MyStatLab was not integrated into the LMS.
-The following year, all campuses used the same Pearson text, did not require the use of access codes, and integrated MyStatLab into the LMS.
+This required students to redeem an access code when registering for the course during the 2014–2015 school year, and MyLab was not integrated into the LMS.
+The following year, all campuses used the same Pearson text, did not require the use of access codes, and integrated MyLab into the LMS.

-The move to DDA assisted the Oxford campus in transitioning from a face-to-face delivery model to a hybrid one in their introductory statistics course.
+The move to Inclusive Access assisted the Oxford campus in transitioning from a face-to-face delivery model to a hybrid one in their introductory statistics course.
 Beginning Fall 2014, all sections of STA 261 at Oxford were offered as hybrid courses.
-As Ms. Lynette Hudiburgh, course coordinator and lecturer at the Oxford campus, explained, “Digital direct access facilitated the move to hybrid course delivery.
+As Ms. Lynette Hudiburgh, course coordinator and lecturer at the Oxford campus, explained, “Inclusive Access facilitated the move to hybrid course delivery.
 We were trying to streamline the process as much as possible.
 Any time the method of course delivery is changed, it is difficult.
-Integrating MyStatLab in the LMS and eliminating the need for access codes was helpful during this transition.”
+Integrating MyLab in the LMS and eliminating the need for access codes was helpful during this transition.”

 Hudiburgh noted that enrollment has become more consistent across sections during the Fall 2015 semester, with all sections of the course filled.
 “It seems like attendance was distributed evenly across the board, with 32–34 students in each class.
 In the past, some class enrollments would drop much lower than that range.”
 She concluded that this most likely is the result of fewer withdrawals overall in the course.